SEND Local Offer

 - If language is an issue the member of staff would stay at the hospital and explain to the medical staff what had happened, if possible a translator would be brought in

 How do you ensure that staff are trained/qualified to deal with a child’s particular needs?

-    - All staff are trained every two years on Safeguarding/Child Protection
+- All staff are trained yearly in INSET sessions on Safeguarding/Child Protection

 - Relevant staff undertake external courses provided by the Local Authority and private companies

 - Asthma training is given in school to all staff and some students in school

 - Relevant staff trained on how to use an Epipen

 - Relevant staff all trained on CAF completion and other relevant documents, i.e. RIATs, EWO referrals, etc.